htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 The inner virtual machine is further provided with a new syntax for referring to the machine ClassAd attributes of its host.
-Any machine ClassAd attribute with a prefix of the string ``HOST_`` explicitly refers to the host’s ClassAd attributes.
+Any machine ClassAd attribute with a prefix of the string ``HOST_`` explicitly refers to the host's ClassAd attributes.
 The ``START`` policy on the inner virtual machine ought to use this syntax to avoid starting jobs when its host is too busy processing other items.
 An example configuration for ``START`` on an inner virtual machine: